Seton Hill University Students Give Hope to Families of Children with Life-Threatening Illnesses

 While the efforts have been online via Facebook and a blog so far, Paharik has planned her first off-line community event.

 Hope Alive Ministry is teaming with Project H.O.P.E., Seton Hill’s Social Work Club, to decorate shoeboxes and fill them with toiletries, toys, handmade Christmas cards and other small items to give to families staying at the Ronald McDonald House in Pittsburgh.

 “Project H.O.P.E. stands for Helping Other People Everywhere,” said Dr. Marilyn Sullivan-Cosetti, faculty advisor for Project H.O.P.E.
 “Service projects like this one align beautifully with our mission and provide students with an opportunity to make a difference in the lives of others.”

-Paharik and fellow Seton Hill student Melissa Carden of Washington, Pa., will deliver the items on Saturday, November 22 to the Ronald McDonald House, which is connected to Children’s Hospital of Pittsburgh in Lawrenceville.
+Paharik and fellow Seton Hill student Melissa Carden of Washington, Pa., delivered the gift boxes on November 22 to the Ronald McDonald House, which is connected to Children’s Hospital of Pittsburgh in Lawrenceville.